 This volume focuses on the migration and acculturation of images in Jewish culture and how that reflects intercultural exchange.
 Gender aspects of Jewish art are also highlighted, as is the role of images in interreligious encounters.
 Other topics covered include the history, codicology, and iconography of a Haggadah produced in the late fifteenth century.

 Ilia Rodov is Head of the Department of Jewish Art at Bar-Ilan University.
 He is the author of many works on European synagogue art, focusing on the history, patronage, and meanings of synagogue paintings, sculptures, architectural decoration, and furniture design.
-Mirjam Rajner is Lecturer in the Jewish Art Department at Bar-Ilan University.
-Her numerous publications deal with the early art of Marc Chagall, the art of Russian, Polish, and South-Eastern artists of Jewish origin in the nineteenth and early-twentieth centuries, and the art created during and immediately after the Holocaust.
+Mirjam Rajner is Associate Professor and Chair of the Department of Jewish Art at Bar-Ilan University.
+Since 2005 she has been co-editor of Ars Judaica, the leading journal on Jewish art and visual culture.
+She has published numerous articles on Marc Chagall and modern central and east European Jewish art in exhibition catalogues, edited volumes, and academic journals, such as East European Jewish Studies, Images, Jewish Art, Nashim, Studia Rosenthaliana, and Studies in Contemporary Jewry.
+She is the author of Fragile Images: Jews and Art in Yugoslavia,1918–1945 (2019), and is currently co-editing a collection of articles entitled Crossing Borders: Jewish History and Culture in Southeastern Europe.
 Emile Schrijver is General Director of the Jewish Cultural Quarter, Amsterdam